sisoje/testable-view-swiftui/README.md

     }
 }
 ```
+### Body evaluation notifications

+We need to notify the test function that body evaluation happened.
+To achieve this is we add `let _ = assertViewInspectorBody()` as the first line of the body.

+**NOTE: Assertion does not evaluate in release!**

 ### Tests

-We can test both pure SwiftUI and MVVM versions in the same way, no hacking, no third party libs.
+We can test both SwiftUI and MVVM versions in the same way, no hacking, no third party libs.

 We receive body-evaluation index and the view itself from our 30-lines of code "framework" so we can test if the evaluations behave like we intended:
 ```